Communist Party of Vietnam: Transition to socialism

 According to Ho Chi Minh, before it becomes socialist, a society must evolve through national liberation and the construction of a people's democratic regime.
 While national liberation is the means of taking power, the establishment of a people's democratic regime requires the total destruction of the feudalist, colonialist and imperialist society.

 Only through this destruction can Vietnam transit to socialism.
 Lai Quoc Khanh, a journalist in the theoretical Tạp chí Cộng Sản wrote: "The people's democratic regime is an objective necessity in the development course of Vietnamese society".
 A people's democratic regime, however, is not a socialist regime.
-For instance, in a people's democratic regime private ownership still exists, while in a communist or socialist stage of development, ownership does not exist.
+For instance, in a people's democratic regime private ownership still exists, while in a communist stage of development, ownership does not exist.
 Vietnamese communists consider the distribution of land during Ho Chi Minh's early rule as an example of people's democracy.

 However, this is not the only difference.
 The logic is that difference in the ownership of productions lead to different modes of production.
 Ho Chi Minh said that the basic economic tenets of a people's democratic regime was state ownership of certain segments of production—considered socialist since the state belongs to the people, cooperatives, which were half-socialist in nature but would develop into fully socialist economic entities, and the personal economics of individual handicraft and peasantry, which would later develop into cooperatives, private capitalism and state capitalism, where the state shares capital with capitalists to develop the country further.

 Since these economic basics relied on different types of ownership, the economy of the people's democratic regime cannot be considered socialist, hence the regime is not socialist.
 For example, in the socialist-oriented market economy, the state-owned sector will be the dominant sector, hence the socialist character of the economy dominates.
 The political platform of the second party congress held in 1951 stated: "The people's democratic revolution is neither an old-type capitalist democratic revolution nor socialist revolution, it is a new-type capitalist democratic revolution which will evolve into socialist revolution without experiencing a revolutionary civil war."

 To be more specific, the people's democratic regime is a substage in capitalist development.
 While Ho Chi Minh supported the position that Vietnam had entered the stage of transition to socialism in 1954, he held the belief that Vietnam was still "a democratic regime in which people are the masters" and not socialist.

 To reach the socialist stage of development, the development of the state sector was of utmost importance—the lack of which according to Ho Chi Minh would lead to failure.
 The platform of the 11th National Congress held in January 2011 stated: "This is a profound and thorough revolutionary process and a complicated struggle between the old and the new for qualitative changes in all aspects of social life.
 It is essential to undergo a long period of transition with several steps of development and several mixed social and economic structures".